July 11 Column: Summer-Blooming Bulbs

 Most gardeners enjoy adding tulips and daffodils to their flower beds, but what about summer-blooming bulbs?
 These include many breathtaking flowers that bring so much to our gardens.
 That’s the topic of this week’s garden column, which you can read in today’s edition of The Spokesman-Review: Brighten your landscape with different kinds of bulbs. (or you can read it at the bottom of this post)

-While researching for this column, I discovered that my favorite summer-blooming bulbs are lilies: Asiatic, Oriental, Martagon and Orienpet.
+While researching for this column, I discovered that my favorite summer-blooming bulbs are lilies.
+These include Asiatic, Oriental, Martagon and Orienpet.
 But I also included the beautiful Dutch iris and foxtail lilies.
-You will learn the hardiness zones for each, along with how tall they’ll grow and when they generally bloom.
-I even provided some suggestions of particularly stunning cultivars for each.
+You will learn the hardiness zones for each, along with how tall they’ll grow and when they bloom.
+You’ll even see provided some suggestions of particularly stunning cultivars for each.

 I also mentioned how I’d purchased some ‘Forever Susan’ Asiatic lily bulbs and planted them last year.
 I know, you’re probably rolling your eyes at the name but how could I not buy them?
 As you can see by the photo to the upper left, they are amazing!
 The photo at the top of this post is of an Oriental lily called ‘Salmon Star’.

-For this week’s video, I show you when and how to harvest your garlic.
-I know there are a lot of new gardeners out there who are probably wondering about this very topic so I’m hoping it will be very helpful.
+In this week’s video, I show you when and how to harvest your garlic.
+I know there are a lot of new gardeners out there who are probably wondering about this very topic.
+I’m hoping it will be very helpful.
 Bill and I are crazy about garlic!
 It’s easy to grow, harvest and dry so you can store it for later use.

 When gardeners think of flower bulbs, they often picture tulips, daffodils and hyacinths.
 Each of these are planted in the fall and bloom in spring.
 It can be easy to overlook summer-blooming bulbs but this is their time to shine in the garden.

 It’s important to think outside the box when collecting plants for your flower beds.
-While perennials come back year after year and annual flowers provide season-long bloom, flowering bulbs provide lovely accents with their colorful or unusual blossoms.
+Perennials come back year after year and annual flowers provide season-long bloom.
+But flowering bulbs provide lovely accents with their colorful or unusual blossoms.
 Some have intoxicating fragrances as well.

 Let’s take a look at some of the more notable offerings that garden centers and online suppliers carry.
 I have included bulbs that extend the spring color display by blooming from May to June.
 Most of them prefer full sun.
 Some nurseries ship these bulbs in the fall while others deliver them in early spring.